Muhammad-Usama-1/infra-setup-terrafrom/behind-the-scenes/sql-internals.md

 ---

-, here's an explanation of each of those terms related to how data is stored in SQL databases:
+Here's an explanation of each of those terms related to how data is stored in SQL databases

 Data Pages: SQL databases store data on disk in fixed-size blocks called data pages.
 Typically, a data page is 4 KB in size, although this can vary depending on the database system.
 Each data page contains a portion of the data in a table.
 When data is inserted into a table, it is written to the appropriate data page(s) on disk.
 If a page is full, a new page is allocated to store additional data.